skale-me/skale/benchmark/README.md

 The same algorithm is implemented both in NodeJS/Skale ([skaleLR.js]), and Python/Spark ([sparkLR.py]).
-Note that we do not use the spark-ml library neither the skale-ml library, because our focus here is on the core engine performances, and we also want this test to remain standalone and stable accross multiple versions of Skale and Spark.
+Note that we do not use the spark-ml library or the skale-ml library, because our focus here is on core engine performances, and we also want this test to remain standalone and stable accross multiple versions of Skale and Spark.

-We use the exact same input file, stored on the local file system, and run the test using the one same host.
+We use the exact same input file for both, stored on the local file system, and run the test using the same host.
 We randomly generated data using [gen_data.js] program.

 ## Results

-Tests are performed an AWS EC2 instance, called m4.4xlarge, with 16 cores and 64 GB RAM.
+Tests are performed on an AWS EC2 instance, called m4.4xlarge, with 16 cores and 64 GB RAM.
 The spark environment is spark-1.6.1, java-1.8.0_31, Python-3.4.2 (from https://hub.docker.com/r/gettyimages/spark/)
 The skale environment is skale-0.4.5, nodejs-4.4.3.